-It was mentioned above that the $F{10.7}$ estimates were downloaded from the site [8].
+It was mentioned above that the $F{10.7}$ estimates were downloaded from the site [10].
 This site contains many other materials on the solar activity.
-In particular, the report "10.7 cm Solar Flux Forecast" [9] presents the detailed statistical data on the index forecasting errors over the time interval up to 5 days.
-Some of these materials (for the forecast interval up to 3 days) are given in figure 11.9.
-It is seen that the "RMS Error" estimates for 2013 agree with the estimates of table 11.4.
+In particular, the report [11] presents the detailed statistical data on the index forecasting errors over the time interval up to 5 days.
+Some of these materials (for the forecast interval up to 3 days) are given in figure 9.
+It is seen that the "RMS Error" estimates for 2013 agree with the estimates of table 4.